 Guanaco are a herd animal and will run with a single male.
 Once the chulengo are about a year old, the herd male will drive off the male chulengos from the herd.
 They will then run as a bachelor herd quite happily.

 Fibre from guanaco is highly desirable, being finer than cashmere and warmer than wool.
 We have exported our fibre as far a field as Japan and America.
-We shear the herd every 2 years and we supply fibre, yarn and garments.
+We shear the herd every 2 years.

 We have a successful breeding programme here at Heathylee House Farm.
-We often have stock for sale, whether it be a starter herd, or young males.
+We have stock for sale for those looking for either a starter herd, or young males.
 Further details here.

 Heathylee House Farm